kili-technology/kili-python-sdk/docs/sdk/tutorials/plugins_development.md

 The first step is to define the functions that will be called when the event is triggered.
 You will be able to iterate on these functions locally (more on that in the next section).

+The plugin can be defined in two ways: a single `.py` file with everything inside or a module (folder containing multiple `.py` files).
+In the case of the module type, a file names `main.py` need to be at the root of the folder and will serve as the entrypoint.

+ ### 1. Plugin defined in a single file

 This cell should be the contents of the `.py` file that you will upload as a plugin at the end.

 **This file should define the `PluginHandler` class that will contain the proper methods.**

 We recommend using a modern IDE like VScode to get type hints and autocompletion on the methods.